The Role of a Financial Advisor

-Financial Advisers in Singapore are governed by the Financial Advisers Act (FAA), regulated by the Monetary Authority of Singapore (MAS).
-Under the FAA, Financial Advisers refer to the entities licensed to conduct financial advisory services and other financial products, while the individual Financial Advisor is referred to as an appointed representative.
+Financial advisers in Singapore are governed by the Financial Advisers Act 2001 (FAA), regulated by the Monetary Authority of Singapore (MAS).
+Under the FAA, Financial advisers refer to the entities licensed to conduct financial advisory services and other financial products while the individual financial advisor is referred to as an appointed representative.

-Overall, not all Financial Advisors may be suitable for a particular client.
-Therefore, the client should perform their own research on the Financial Advisor’s level of expertise, specialisations, and services provided to ensure that they can assist the client in achieving their financial goals.
-In addition, the advisor’s personality can also have an impact on the relationship between the client and advisor, so the client should consider a trial consultation before working with a Financial Advisor.
+Not all financial advisors may be suitable for a particular client.
+Therefore, the client should perform his own research and due diligence on the financial advisor’s level of expertise, specialisations and services provided to ensure that they can suitably assist him in achieving his financial goals.
+In addition, the advisor’s personality can also have an impact on the relationship between the client and advisor, so the client should consider a trial consultation before appointing his financial advisor.

 RealVantage is a real estate co-investment platform that allows our investors to diversify across markets, overseas properties, sectors and investment strategies.

 Visit our main site to find out more!